The Way of Beauty: An introduction to the nature of perception

 And what is it that finds, knows or is aware of this pure knowing?
 Is knowing known by something other than itself?
 No!
 This knowing knows itself.
 This pure knowing, or awareness, never knows, is aware of or comes in contact with anything other than itself.

-Everything, all seeming things, shine with the light of awareness, of pure knowing.
+Everything, all seeming things, shine with the light of pure knowing.
 As the Sufis say, ‘Wherever the eye falls, there is the face of God’.

 Great to begin with